swe-robertkibet/loyalty-webhook-processor/README.md

 #### `src/routes/health.ts`

-Provides a comprehensive health check endpoint that tests connectivity to critical dependencies.
+Provides a health check endpoint that tests connectivity to database and cache dependencies.
 It performs actual queries to PostgreSQL (`SELECT 1`) and Redis (PING command), measuring latency for each.
 The endpoint returns 200 if all services are healthy, or 503 if any service is down.
-This health check is essential for Kubernetes liveness/readiness probes and load balancer health monitoring.
+This health check supports Kubernetes liveness/readiness probes and load balancer health monitoring.
 The latency measurements help diagnose performance degradation.

 #### `src/routes/metrics.ts`